NadavIs56/FindMyGlasses-YOLOv8-RaspberryPi/README.md

 ##     <p align = "left"> About the Project 📚 </p>
 ### Locating Glasses Has Never Been Easier!
 Welcome to the FindMyGlasses project repository, where misplacing glasses becomes a thing of the past.
 Leveraging the power of YOLO (You Only Look Once) object detection and the versatility of Raspberry Pi 4 with strategically placed cameras, we offer a sophisticated solution to swiftly locate your glasses.
-Just send a simple query to our Telegram bot, and get notified of their exact location in your house! 🏠📸
+Just send a simple query to our Telegram bot, and get notified of their exact location in your house! 🏠

+# <p align ="center"> 🚀 Project Launching Soon!
+Stay tuned for the full code, training results, and model files.
+Star ⭐ the repository to get notified when it's live! </p>